 Through July, Ukraine received $6.35 billion in remittances from labor migrants, central bank governor Smoliy told reporters Thursday.
 His figure is based on bank transfers and does not count money carried in cash.

 Drillers in Kharkiv discovered last month the third gas field of the year in the region, a formation that could hold 1 billion cubic meters.
 State gas producer Ukrgazvydobuvannya announced the discovery, following discoveries in Kharkiv region in May and June.
 Last year, this Naftogaz subsidiary increased its production by 4.4% to 15.2 bcm, slightly more than half of Ukraine’s consumption.
-From that level, the company hopes a stepped up drilling program will increase production by one third, to 20.1 bcm in 2020.
+From that level, the company hopes a stepped up drilling program will increase production by one third, to 20.1 bcm in 2020.in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.

 Ignoring a EU demand for free trade in lumber, the Rada approved a bill that calls for stiff penalties for exports of ‘rough timber’ or round wood logs.
 Designed to preserve Ukrainian forests and promote the domestic furniture industry, the bill calls for jail sentences up to 12 years for wood smugglers who are repeat offenders.
 Offering a potential loophole, the bill allows the export of firewood.